01 Oct 2010

 Fauna Entomologica Scandinavica, vol. 8, 1979.

-Published a few years after the RES key so similar comments apply, covers all the British species and not too many others.
+Published only a few years after the RES key so similar comments apply, covers all the British species and not too many others.
 Useful keys and line-drawings.
 Still in print, and also available as a PDF from AntBase.

 Ants of Britain and Europe